 On-demand delivery businesses have become all the rage in the last couple of years.
 With the growing reliance on the internet and app-based services, most people prefer ordering things online including everything from food and groceries to medicines and laundry.
-The growing popularity of on-demand services has made delivery businesses a profit-making venture.
-All you need is a strong delivery fleet and a delivery management software that can help you run the whole thing.
+The growing popularity of on-demand apps has made delivery businesses a profit-making venture.
+All you need is a strong delivery fleet and delivery management software that can help you run the whole thing.

 When looking at different delivery service business ideas, you need to consider your location, the demands and customer expectations in that location, your initial investment amount, and most importantly, the scope of your chosen delivery idea in your area/city.
 For instance, food delivery might be popular in a metro city where people would rather order in than cook every day but this might not be the case in tier-2 and tier-3 cities.

 To help you get started on your delivery business, we have put together a list of the top delivery business opportunities for 2021.

 1. Food Delivery

 Arguably one of the most popular delivery business ideas, food delivery has even overtaken e-commerce in certain markets.
 The appeal behind a food delivery business is quite simple; no one liked cooking every day and the convenience of getting food from their favorite restaurants delivered to their doorstep is hard to match up to.
 There are many ways you can jump into a food delivery business.
 You can either aggregate restaurants and get them to list their offerings on your online ordering app or sell food that you make yourself.
 While the former is more about managing a food marketplace, the latter is more about your involvement in the actual food preparation.
 With the right on-demand delivery app, you can get your food delivery business up and running in no time.

 Like food, grocery is another popular delivery vertical that has become quite popular in the last couple of years.
 The year 2020, in particular, saw an exponential increase in the demand for grocery delivery because of the COVID-19 pandemic and the prevalence of social distancing.